 ☐ We have implemented a consent mechanism that allows users of our online service to control the setting of all cookies that are not strictly necessary.

-☐ We ensure that our consent mechanism ensures the consent we obtain is in line with the GDPR's requirements.
+☐ We ensure that our consent mechanism ensures the consent we obtain is in line with the UK GDPR's requirements.

 ☐ We keep any records of cookie consent for an appropriate period of time.

 ☐ We have documented all of the above.